 Brent Butt was born in Tisdale, Saskatchewan (pop.
 3000) on August 3, 1966 - the very same day that legendary comedian Lenny Bruce died.
 The youngest of seven children, Brent discovered that making people laugh was the quickest way to get their attention.
 In an environment where sharp wits triumphed over pull-my-finger gags, Brent learned to "work clean" at a very early age.
 However, you can only build a comedy career so far in Tisdale.
 In a few years he went from doing five minutes on amateur night in Saskatoon to performing professionally for huge crowds in Canada and the United States.

 Eric is one of Canada's most accomplished actors, a winner of four Gemini Awards and a Dora Award.
 He has portrayed a broad range of memorable characters from his lead in Billy Bishop Goes to War to lawyer Leon Robinovitch in the CBC series Street Legal.
-He's earned three Best Actor Gemini Awards for his portrayal of Robinovitch and nabbed a fourth in 2001 for Best Performance in a Pre-School Program.
+He earned three Best Actor Gemini Awards for his portrayal of Robinovitch and nabbed a fourth in 2001 for Best Performance in a Pre-School Program.
 His 20th Anniversary tour of Billy Bishop earned the 1999 Dora Awards for Best Play, Best Direction and Best Performance.

 Fred Ewanuick is one of Vancouver's busiest actors.
 Originally from Port Moody, British Columbia, Ewanuick is still a bit baffled as to how he got into acting in the first place.
 The lure of the acting bug hit him while in college, and he soon couldn't get enough of the stage.
-He began to train with acting coach Shea Hampton, and over a period of three years began work in both film and television.
+He began to train with acting coach Shea Hampton and over a period of three years began work in both film and television.
 He's not looked back since.

-Lorne's television credits include Blackfly, Jake &The Kid, North of 60, Lonesome Dove and the movie North of 60: Distant Drumming.
+Lorne's television credits include Blackfly, Jake and the Kid, North of 60, Lonesome Dove and the movie North of 60: Distant Drumming.
 His performance in the MOW Tecumseh: The Last Warrior earned him a First Americans in the Arts nomination for "Best Supporting Actor."
 He also appeared in Insomnia with Robin Williams and Al Pacino.

 Nancy is a two time Leo and Gemini Award nominated actor who has appeared in various TV, film and stage productions.
 Some of her more recent credits include guest starring roles on the television series Robson Arms and Dead Like Me.
-She was recently seen in the feature films Are We There Yet? and the award-winning The Delicate Art of Parking.
+She was seen in the feature films Are We There Yet? and the award-winning The Delicate Art of Parking.
 She was also a lead in CBC's The 11th Hour and was a series regular on Fox Television's Los Luchadores.